flyteorg/flyte/rsts/deployment/multicluster.rst

 Next, deploy **just** the data-planes to these clusters.
 To do this, remove the data-plane components from the **flyte** overlay, and create a new overlay containing **only** the data-plane resources.

+To establish routing rules to send certain workflows to specific clusters, :ref:`custom resources <deployment-customizable-resources>` can be used.

 Data Plane Deployment
 *********************